 Buyers should evaluate suppliers based on their relevant experience.

 Buyers should evaluate suppliers based on the attractiveness of their preliminary work plan and its conformity with buyer goals and vision.

 Buyers should ensure that suppliers are financially stable.

 For detailed selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should indicate the date by which proposals must be submitted.

 Buyers should communicate to prospective suppliers when bid awards will be posted.

 Buyers should include a schedule outlining when each phase of the planning process should be complete.

 Evaluate major factors to mitigate risk

-Suppliers of conference planning services and members of their supply chain are subject to a fairly low level of risk.
-Suppliers rely on hotels, performers and speakers, audiovisual equipment, computers and software.
-These inputs are widely available and there is little risk of discontinuity of service due to shortages in...
+Suppliers of conference planning services and members of their supply chain are subject to a moderate level of risk.
+Suppliers rely on hotels, performers and speakers, audiovisual equipment, computers and software to hold events.
+Although the supply of audiovisual equipment and software is unlikely to change significantly, the coronavirus is...
 Subscribe to learn more.